PDFs have been with us for a long time. They're certainly useful for some things, but it’s important to understand their limitations.

 Problem 4: PDFs are static, boring, and don’t let you embed multimedia

 Content overload is a real problem.
-Today, only the most asthetically pleasing, well-produced content will get through to your readers.
+Today, only the most aesthetically pleasing, well-produced content will get through to your readers.

 When designing content in a PDF, you can include images and hyperlinks, but that's as far as it goes.
 A for asthetics, they may be nicely laid out in InDesign, but this is of little value unless you intend to create printed material.

-When your audience consumes content on their phones or behind their desks, those design choices may become hinderances.
+When your audience consumes content on their phones or behind their desks, those design choices may become hindrances.

 Today's audiences prefer visually immersive, snackable content.
 They want video and bite-sized bits of information.
-They excpect interactive, personalized content experiences that are easy to digest.
+They expect interactive, personalized content experiences that are easy to digest.

 Problem 5: PDFs are difficult to share

 When people find interesting content they think would be valuable to others, they often share it on platforms like Twitter, Facebook, and LinkedIn.
 Social sharing has made it possible for companies to get their content in front of enormous numbers of people.